3CL Collaborates in Digital Literacy MOOC for Educators

 When can educators expect to participate in DLLE?

-We envisage the DLLE MOOC to be available to educators by the end of June,2020.
+We envisage the DLLE MOOC to be available to educators by September 2020.

 Photo: NESA by Makers on Unsplash